quite/age-plugin-tkey/README.md

 ## Building

-For reproducibility the X25519 device app is typically built in a container, thus locking down the toolchain.
+For reproducibility the X25519 device app is typically built in a container, thus locking down the toolchain, and using specific versions of dependencies.
 Because if one single bit changes in the app.bin that will run on the TKey (for example due to a newer clang/llvm), then the identity (private/public key) of it will change.

 You can use [build-in-container.sh](build-in-container.sh) to build both the device app and age-plugin-tkey using our own container image (see [Containerfile](Containerfile)).
-This uses `podman` to run container (packages: `podman rootlesskit slirp4netns`).
+The clone of this repo that you're sitting in will be mounted into the container and built, but dependencies will be freshly cloned as they don't exist inside (it runs `build.sh` there). `podman` is used for running the container (packages: `podman rootlesskit slirp4netns`).

 The `x25519/app.bin.sha512` contains the expected hash of the device app binary when built using our container image which currently has